Click the button above to see our departments

 Child Outpatient Department

-The Child Outpatient Department (Child OPD) provides care for children with both acute and chronic conditions; they provide nutritional status assessments and supplementary feeding programmes for malnutrition, vitamin-A deficiency and worming prevention as well as de-worming treatment, and immunisations (Hepatitis B, BCG, OPV, DPT, measles).
+The Child Outpatient Department (Child OPD) provides care for children with both acute and chronic conditions; they provide nutritional status assessments and supplementary feeding programmes for malnutrition, vitamin-A deficiency and worming prevention as well as de-worming treatment.

 The department has expanded to cover referrals for patients to Mae Sot Hospital and Chiang Mai Hospital for cases that the clinic cannot treat.
-Thishas mainly been facilitated through the Burma Children Medical Fund (BCMF).
-This fund was set up through the clinic to finance the treatment of children externally.
-BCMF organises transfers for children, and a few adults, to Thai hospitals, where they can get the life saving surgery they need.
-These surgeries are often relatively simple and cheap, but without BCMF they would be beyond the means of most patients.
+This has mainly been facilitated through the Burma Children Medical Fund (BCMF).

-All babies born at the Clinic, or those registered with the Clinic within two weeks of birth, are offered a free Hepatitis B vaccination.
-The vaccinations offered by Mae Tao Clinc are the same as those received by Thai children, and in 2010, 6731 doses were administered.
+All babies born at the Clinic, or those registered with the Clinic within two weeks of birth, are offered a free Hepatitis B and BCG vaccination.
+The vaccinations offered by Mae Tao Clinic are the same as those received by Thai children, and in 2017, 19,261 were administered.

 Since April 2009, MTC has been conducting a successful initiative for universal Hepatitis B vaccination for newborns.
-For babies born at the clinic or those registered with the clinic within two weeks of birth, a free Hepatitis B vaccination is provided.
-Although universal Hepatitis B vaccinations have been offered in Thailand for more than ten years, MTC patients have been typically unable to access this coverage.
-This has resulted in prevalence among MTC’s antenatal care clients of 8% to 10% for many years.
+For babies born at the clinic or those registered with the clinic within two weeks of birth, a free Hepatitis B and BCG vaccination is provided.

-The vaccinations offered by MTC are the same as those received by Thai children, and in 2010, 6731 doses were administered, nearly double that from 2009 (3841 doses).
+The vaccinations offered by MTC are the same as those received by Thai children, and in 2010, 3,841 doses were administered, which became nearly five-times more in 2017 (19,261 doses).
 To gain immunity, each child must complete the three-dose course.